+Adjectives are what give detail and engage the senses in our writing.
 This lesson defines and illustrates adjectives and descriptive detail in writing and speaking.
 Nouns and verbs are briefly reviewed.

 11. How to Cite a Textbook in APA Format

 Citing your sources, or giving proper credit to resources you use to find information, can help you to avoid plagiarism.
-In this lesson, we will discover the appropriate style for citing a textbook in APA format.
+In this lesson, we discover the appropriate style for citing a textbook in APA format.